dOpensource/dsiprouter/docs/global_outbound_routes.rst

-        b)Click on the greed Add button.
+        b)Click on the green Add button.